 I have just released the first entry in my new documentary series, "The War at Home."
 Part I is titled Rebellion and can be viewed [above] .
-Part II (Blacklist) will be released in one week.
+Part II, Blacklist, [is also now released].
 I am conducting a fundraiser for Part III here.

 Rebellion is essentially a re-imagining of my Plutocracy series.
 For those who missed it, Plutocracy is a five-part series focussing primarily on American political repression in the mid-to-late 19th and early 20th centuries.
 It is very broad-based, covering everything from Shay’s Rebellion to Reconstruction to eugenics to the development of the modern police.
 It is a nine-hour series.